AMEND09/tsa2025/README.md

 ## 🎯 Overview

-AgriMind AI lets you:
+AgriMind AI empowers users to:
-- Optimize farm operations with data-driven insights
+- Optimize farm operations with data-driven insights.
-- Track sustainability and efficiency metrics (water, carbon, fertilizer, pesticides, labor, and more)
+- Track sustainability and efficiency metrics including water, carbon, fertilizer, pesticides, and labor.
-- Plan, record, and analyze all aspects of farm management
+- Plan, record, and analyze all aspects of farm management.
-- Harness AI for forecasting, recommendations, and compliance
+- Harness AI for forecasting, recommendations, and compliance.

 ---